If you’re in a hurry, here’s the short answer:

-[list(x) for x in tuples] to convert each element in your
+[list(x) for x in tuples] to convert each tuple in

-tuples list to a list.
-This works also for list of tuples with varying number of elements.
+tuples to a list.
+This also works for a list of tuples with a varying number of elements.

-But there’s more to it and studying the two main method to achieve the same objective will make you a better coder.
-So keep reading:
+But there’s more to it, and studying the three main methods to achieve the same goal will make you a better coder.
+So keep reading! 👓

 Method 1: List Comprehension + list()